microsauce/gravy/README.md

 ### Controllers

 Controllers are very similar to routes but there are a few notable differences.
 First, controllers handle specific URI's rather than patterns.
 Secondly, controllers are ignorant of http method, rather than defining handlers for http methods we define named actions.

-A controller URI two parts, the controller name and the action name
+A controller URI has two parts, the controller name and the action name.

+Examples:

 	controller('/friendly/controller', [
 		greeting: {